BlackRock sees "slow turn" in global economy in 2013

 "It's pretty clear that if you create an awful lot of liquidity, you tend to smooth out volatility because there is so much money around for financial assets," he said.

-While sweeping fiscal and regulatory reforms had started to compress familiar investment risks, Cameron Watt said markets had become obsessed with analysing policy, making it tougher for investors to identify buying signals on repriced securities.
+While sweeping fiscal and regulatory reforms had started to compress familiar investment risks, Cameron Watt said markets had become obsessed with analyzing policy, making it tougher for investors to identify buying signals on reprised securities.

 But with almost all fixed-income assets subjected to "one of the greatest price-fixing episodes in history", interest in higher-risk assets such as European equities and U.S. mortgage-backed securities was on the increase.